 WHAT DO WE GAIN FROM TRACING OUR ROOTS?

-Certainly awareness.
+We certainly gain awareness.
 It happens sometimes that those who, after conducting prolonged research, find out they have Jewish roots ask themselves: I have Jewish origins and now what?
 Who am I?
 What, if anything, does this mean to me?
 Even before starting the search, it is worthwhile to think about what such a discovery may change.
 Will you be the same person?
 Will it be more than just a change in perspective?

 Such a discovery for some means a change in lifestyle, new challenges and often an understanding of one’s „otherness.”
 Those people receive a new identity, as if they were receiving a new life.
 They discover the richness of the Jewish tradition and the sense of peoplehood we enjoy.
-We have also met those who, upon discovering that their loved ones – grandmother, grandfather, parents – are Jewish, had to deal with the horrors of the Holocaust as it affected their close family.
-The Holocaust — — for the majority of us, a theoretical and historical challenge which we do not think about every day.
+We have also met those who, upon discovering that their loved ones – grandmother, grandfather, parents – are Jewish, had to deal with the horrors of the Shoah as it affected their close family.
+The Shoah — for the majority of us, a theoretical and historical challenge which we do not think about every day.

 WHERE DOES ONE START GENEALOGICAL RESEARCH?